DORA vs AS9120B

 What It Is

 Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU-wide regulation strengthening digital operational resilience of financial entities against ICT risks like cyberattacks and outages.
-Applicable from January 17, 2025, it targets 20 financial entity types and critical third-party providers (CTPPs), employing a proactive, risk-based, proportional approach.
+Applicable since January 17, 2025, it targets 20 financial entity types and critical third-party providers (CTPPs), employing a proactive, risk-based, proportional approach.

 Key Components